Dicamba: Mammals

 When rabbits were given doses of 0, 0.5, 1, 3, 10, or 20 (mg/kg)/day of technical dicamba from days 6 through 18 of pregnancy, toxic effects on the mothers, slightly reduced fetal body weights, and increased loss of fetuses occurred at the 10 mg/kg dose.
 U.S. Environmental Protection Agency (EPA) has set the NOAEL for this study at 3 (mg/kg)/day.

 In dog tests, some enlargement of liver cells has occurred, but a similar effect has not been shown in humans.

 Aquatic animals

-Dicamba was tested for acute toxicity in a variety of aquatic animals.
-The studies accepted by the U.S. EPA found dicamba acid and DMA salt to be practically nontoxic to aquatic invertebrates.
-Studies accepted by the U.S. EPA found dicamba acid to be slightly toxic to cold water fish (rainbow trout), and practically nontoxic to warm water fish.
-Recent studies suggest that dicamba should be considered to be a potential endocrine disruptor for fish at environmentally relevant concentrations.
+Dicamba and its derivatives are practically nontoxic to aquatic invertebrates.
+Studies suggest that dicamba should be considered to be a potential endocrine disruptor for fish at environmentally relevant concentrations.

+Birds and bees

+The 2022 EPA draft ecological risk assessment identified potential adverse effects to birds, and bee larvae for all dicamba uses.